thosgood/this-weeks-finds/markdown/151-200/week188.md

 week188

-I\'ve been talking about q-mathematics, and last week the story reached a kind of climax when I combined the themes of q-deformation, categorification, and Dynkin diagrams.
-These are three of my favorite things, but I can\'t expect everyone to enjoy them as much as I do, so now I\'ll back down and talk about something simpler - but related.
+I've been talking about q-mathematics, and last week the story reached a kind of climax when I combined the themes of q-deformation, categorification, and Dynkin diagrams.
+These are three of my favorite things, but I can't expect everyone to enjoy them as much as I do, so now I'll back down and talk about something simpler - but related.

-Let\'s see what happens when you put Pascal\'s triangle in a magnetic field!
+Let's see what happens when you put Pascal's triangle in a magnetic field!

-You\'ve probably seen Pascal\'s triangle.
+You've probably seen Pascal's triangle.
 It has a 1 on top, and each other number in the triangle is gotten by adding the number or numbers above it: